“Is it too late to give my baby up for adoption?”

 • Social media posts

-Lifetime’s Adoption Coordinators are here to help you find just what you’re looking for in adoptive parents for your baby.
-All Lifetime’s hopeful adoptive parents have online profiles that include lots of information about themselves.
-These online profiles are available for you to look at whenever you want.
+Lifetime’s adoption specialists are here to help you find the perfect adoptive parents for your baby.
+All of our hopeful adoptive parents have online profiles that include lots of information about themselves, which you can access whenever you like.

 Getting Medical Care

-Lifetime can help you find a medical professional where you can get prenatal care at no cost to you.
-Getting regular prenatal care can help you give birth to a healthier baby.
-It also reduces the risk of your baby being born prematurely, which may lead to health issues for your baby.
+Lifetime can help you find a medical professional who can provide prenatal care at no cost to you.
+Regular prenatal care can help you give birth to a healthier baby and reduce the risk of your baby being born prematurely, which may lead to health issues.

-See your doctor regularly for prenatal visits to monitor your health and the health of your baby.
+See your doctor regularly for prenatal visits to monitor your health and your baby’s health.
 Get screened and treated for STDs, HIV, blood sugar, and/or high blood pressure.
-Make sure to share with your doctor about any medications you might be taking and or drug/alcohol use.
+Make sure to share with your doctor about the medications you’re taking as well as any drug or alcohol use.

 It’s Never Too Late to Choose Adoption

 Adoption is always an option; it’s never too late.
 You can take as long as you need to make an adoption decision.
 Many women decide in the last term of pregnancy that adoption is the best choice for their baby.
-Others may choose earlier in their pregnancies, right from the hospital, or even after the baby is born.
+Others may choose earlier in their pregnancies, from the hospital when they go into labor, or even after the baby is born.

 Lifetime has also helped many women who tried parenting before turning to adoption.
 You can oversee the entire adoption planning process, and that includes deciding when you’re ready to begin.
 Whether your child is weeks, months, or years old, adoption is always a decision you can make.